europlanet-gmap/winter-school-2026/README.md

 Here you will find basic guides about planetary mapping, how to use QGIS, and information about the hands-on you will do this year.

-For basic information about the school, liek registration, schedule, and times, please reach the main webpage:
+For basic information about the school, like registration, schedule, and times; please visit the main webpage:

 https://www.planetarymapping.eu/